Apple upgrades 14-inch MacBook Pro with 24hr battery life and AI smarts, and we've tested it before release

 The MacBook Pro remains the only laptop in the lineup with a ProMotion screen — like those found on the Pro-level iPhone and iPad — with adaptive refresh rates up to 120Hz for buttery-smooth scrolling and system animations.
 This mini-LED display also now supports up to 1,000nits of brightness for SDR content when viewed outdoors, compared to a peak of 600nits last time around.
 The 1,600nits peak brightness for HDR content remains unchanged.

 That should be more than enough for photographers and videographers to work anywhere on this machine.
 Apple offers an optional nano-texture glass designed to reduce glare and distraction from reflections for an extra £150 at checkout.
-This glass has an ever-so slightly frosted look when not in-use, but doesn't hinder the viewing experience when it's on and the brightness is cranked-up to a normal level.
-It does a solid job of cutting out blinding glare when working outside on the MacBook Pro or in the window seat of your favourite coffee shop.
+This glass has a slight frosted look when not in-use, but it doesn't hinder the viewing experience when the screen is on.
+It does a remarkable job of cutting out blinding glare when working outside on the MacBook Pro, or in the window seat of your favourite coffee shop.

 Professionals with the most resource-intensive tasks planned might be best upgrading to the M4 Pro and M4 Max chipsets from Apple, which are available in both the 14- and 16-inch MacBook Pro